Berlin police investigate officers suspected of racist chat | Law-Order

 Berlin police investigate officers suspected of racist chat

 Interior Minister Horst Seehofer, a conservative ally of Chancellor Angela Merkel, has resisted such calls.
-ARD's Monitor programme discovered racist exchanges involving more than 25 policemen in Berlin through two whistleblowers, including an officer who was a member of the chat group.
+ARD TV's Monitor programme discovered racist exchanges involving more than 25 policemen in Berlin through two whistleblowers, including an officer who was a member of the chat group.

 - READ MORE ON: